IBM/watsonx-data-introduction/docs/wxd-infrastructure.md

 The objects tab provides a view into the physical files that are found in the bucket.
 There is a hierarchy of directories that make up the contents of the bucket.
 At the highest level we have the bucket itself, or `hive-bucket` in this example.

-The bucket contains a number of directories: gosales, ontime, taxi, hive_sql.
+The bucket contains a number of directories: gosales, ontime, taxi, and hive_sql.
 The display will indicate the number of directories or files that are found in the directory.

 This first level of directories map to the schema name.
 In the watsonx.data system, the schema `ontime` has the tables cataloged underneath the `ontime` directory.